These are our expectations for students in our Fundamentals Courses (Rope 201 and 301).

 Attendance & Timeliness

-Students are expected to attend all classes and to arrive early enough to be prepared to start class at the specified time. (“If you’re early, you’re on time.
-If you’re on time, you’re late.”)
+Students are expected to attend all classes and to arrive early enough to be prepared to start class at the specified time.

 While we understand that lives are busy and emergencies do happen, we expect 24-hour notice of any absence (except in the case of extreme emergencies).